luizbgomide/sovereign/rules.md

 ### Natural Healing

-A wounded creature can recover hit points by getting a good night’s rest and adequate food.
-Provided they are warm, fed, and comfortable, they regain hit points each morning equal to their experience level, or equal to their hit dice if they are NPCs.
-Characters suffering some form of privation do not recover hit points through sleep.
+A wounded creature can recover HP by getting a good night’s rest and adequate food.
+Provided they are warm, fed, and comfortable, they regain HP each morning equal to their experience level, or equal to their hit dice if they are NPCs.
+Characters suffering some form of privation do not recover HP through sleep.

-[Frail](#frail) creatures do not recover hit points through natural healing.
+[Frail](#frail) creatures do not recover HP through natural healing.

 ### First Aid

 Healers can patch up victims in a hurry at a cost to their physical resilience.
 By spending one minute patching up an ally with a [healer’s kit](/equipment#healers-kit), a healer can heal 1d6+Heal points of damage.
 Each such application adds one [System Strain](#system-strain) to the target.
-First aid can restore hit points to a [Frail](#frail) target, but it cannot remove their Frailty.
+First aid can restore HP to a [Frail](#frail) target, but it cannot remove their Frailty.

 One Turn is enough time for a healer to apply as much first aid as is wanted to the rest of their party.